University Heights City Council President Pro Tempore, Member at Large

 Legislation I introduced/sponsored to benefit University Heights:

 Ordinance 2024-12, “Loose Recycling Services” – environmentally conscious legislation, based on Resident surveys, due diligence, & professional presentations with robust dialogue at Service & Utilities Committee meetings.
-In 2025, University Heights’ recycling has resulted in City paying $105.92 per ton to being reimbursed $16.75 per ton, while maintaining backyard rubbish collection and service staff levels, based on your surveys.
-Improved recycling is reducing the solid waste hauled to the landfill while reducing the tipping expenses.
+Improved recycling in University Heights is reducing the solid waste hauled to the landfill, reducing tipping expenses, while maintaining backyard rubbish collection and service staff levels based on your survey responses.
 Join the recycling effort here to opt-in for a free cart.

 Ordinance 2024-43, “Establishing a Deadline for the Submission of the Mayor’s Proposed Annual Budget to Council” to promote fiscal transparency, budgetary timeliness, & improved communication.
 As a direct result, budgets are now submitted to the Finance Committee, Department Directors, and City Council with time to review & pass a balanced budget and prevent a government shutdown before the start of the fiscal year on January 1st.